Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/README.md

 # Finished Products
 ## Plots
+### The Meaning of Plots
+Let us first connect our plots with their physical meanings.
 Since we align the x-axis of the magnetometer with the z-axis of the gyroscope (pointing upwards), the x-component of the magnetic field (Bx) is a constant (which makes sense).
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Finished%20Products/Plots/The%20Meaning%20of%20Plots/Magnetic%20Field%20(Bx%2C%20By%2C%20Bz).png)
 When the gyroscope slows down naturally, the intensity decreases over time.
 ![Image](https://github.com/Changyuan-Wang/Fiber-Optical-Gyroscope---Beijing-Group/raw/main/IMG/Finished%20Products/Plots/The%20Meaning%20of%20Plots/Intensity%20v.s.%20Time%20(slows%20down).png)

+### Typical Examples
+After the brief introduction of the physical meanings of figures, we can now look at several sets of typical examples.
+In the following examples, cw stands for clockwise and ccw stands for counterclockwise.

+cw constant angular speed: 20210602_215657_Bx

 ## Calibration Function